The first memorial plaque

 A few weeks later on 3 March the newspaper reported that Stephen Bourne had found the memorial standing in a flowerbed in Chumleigh Gardens and implied that the campaign was therefore concluded.
 However, this is not the original plaque.
 The original was apparently damaged a few years ago during an event in Chumleigh Gardens and a replacement was subsequently created.
 The text on the new plaque states simply: ‘In memory of the twenty two citizens of Camberwell who were killed by German Zeppelin air raiders in the Great War 1914-1918’.
 As you can see from the photograph, the original text specifically mentions the Calmington Road raid.

 There is a further monument in Camberwell Old Cemetery, unveiled on 2 November 1918, which lists 21 names of Camberwell Borough civilians killed in the First World War.
-The additional five from the Zeppelin raid are: brothers Edwin (3) and Reginald Balls (5), Ivy Makemson Brame (19), Jessie Martin (22) Stephen Skelton (15) and Alfred Ledsham Fowler (25).
+The additional six from the Zeppelin raid are: brothers Edwin (3) and Reginald Balls (5), Ivy Makemson Brame (19), Jessie Martin (22) Stephen Skelton (15) and Alfred Ledsham Fowler (25).
 Stephen Glass and Alfred Fowler were shipmates, home on leave from the patrol boat HMS P14.

 If you know where and when other bombs fell on Camberwell, Dulwich or Peckham during WW1, please do contact our editorial team.